-3.2 Further Analysis
+443 3.2 FURTHER ANALYSIS

-Ablation Study.
-We examine the impact of our proposed design components in two cases: WISDM and GR (Table 7).
-The first row represents the performance of the complete PhASER framework, with subsequent rows showing performance with specific components detached or modified (details in Section D of the Appendix).
-When phase augmentation is omitted (row 2), performance notably decreases (by 11.6% on WISDM and 5.8% on GR).
-Comparing the results of row 6 with that of row 5 confirms the importance of separate phase-magnitude encoding, aligning with findings from our motivation study in Table 3.
-Under identical conditions (comparing row 5 with row 1), phase-residual broadcasting boosts the performance of PhASER by 4%, aligning well with our design motivation that phase can be considered a proxy for non-stationarity.
-Reintroducing this phase-dictionary deeper in the layers enables the model to learn task-specific representations that are more robust to non-stationarity, making it better equipped to handle unseen non-stationarity in the target domains.
-Removing the phase-based residual and separate encoding structure (rows 3-7 in Table 7) results in average performance drops of 10.6% and 13.7%, respectively.
-This demonstrates the value of all the components in PhASER.
+445 Ablation Study.
+We examine the impact of our proposed design components in two cases: WISDM 446 and GR (Table 5).
+The first row represents the performance of the complete PhASER framework, 447 with subsequent rows showing performance with specific components detached or modified (details 448 in Section D of the Appendix).
+When phase augmentation is omitted (row 2), performance notably 449 decreases (by 11.6% on WISDM and 5.8% on GR).
+Comparing the results of row 6 with that of row 5 confirms the importance of separate phase-magnitude encoding, aligning with findings from our 450 motivation study in Table 1.
+Under identical conditions (comparing row 5 with row 1), phase-residual 451 broadcasting boosts the performance of PhASER by 4%, aligning well with our design motivation 452 that phase can be considered a proxy for non-stationarity.
+Reintroducing this phase-dictionary 453 deeper in the layers enables the model to learn task-specific representations that are more robust to non-stationarity, making it better equipped to handle unseen non-stationarity in the target domains.
+455 Removing the phase-based residual and separate encoding structure (rows 3-7 in Table 5) results in 456 average performance drops of 10.6% and 13.7%, respectively.
+This demonstrates the value of all 457 the components in PhASER.
+458

 General Applicability of PhASER.
-We demonstrate the general applicability and flexibility of PhASER by incorporating three proposed design elements into the NSTrans model for classification: phase-based augmentation for nonstationarity diversification, separate magnitude-phase feature encoding, and phase incorporation with a residual connection.
-Significant performance improvements on WISDM and HHAR (Figure 6) highlight the effectiveness of these designs and the flexibility of PhASER with different backbone models.
+Table 2 shows that existing time-series classification models like RevIN can be seamlessly integrated into PhASER and achieve good results (also see Tables 13 and 14 in the Appendix).
+Moreover, we demonstrate the general applicability and flexibility of PhASER by incorporating three proposed design elements into the NSTrans model for classification: phase-based augmentation for non-stationarity diversification, separate magnitude-phase feature encoding, and phase incorporation with a residual connection.
+Significant performance improvements on WISDM and HHAR (Figure 4) highlight the effectiveness of these designs and the flexibility of PhASER with different backbone models.
 Further details are provided in Section D.4 of the Appendix.
-Also, Tables 4, 5, and 6 show that existing statistical modules for nonstationary time series, like RevIN, can be seamlessly integrated into PhASER.
-However, in alignment with recent works (Chen et al., 2025), we do not observe any advantage from incorporating RevIN for classification tasks, as it performs on par with or slightly worse than PhASER.